storageos/storageos.github.io/_docs/reference/telemetry.md

 variables.

 * Telemetry is the DNS query and sentry.io once per day reporting.
-* Error reporting is the sentry.io crash dump reporting.
+* Error reporting is the sentry.io crash reporting.

 ## API